+1. Purpose

-- 1. Purpose - a.
-To identify a pool of acceptable applicants whose credentials are reviewed and evaluated - b.
-To interview candidates who possess national level qualifications from West Virginia, states contiguous to West Virginia (Kentucky, Pennsylvania, Ohio, Maryland and Virginia), individuals who have strong ties to West Virginia, and those students who are introduced to our school through our out of state recruitment pipeline and outreach programs. - c.
-To conduct applicant presentations at Admissions Committee meetings for discussion and evaluation and make a recommendation to ACCEPT, REJECT, or HOLD. - d.
-To prioritize acceptable applicants by committee vote and the round of voting. - 2.
-Procedure - a.
+- 1. To identify a pool of acceptable applicants whose credentials are reviewed and evaluated - 2.
+To interview candidates who possess national level qualifications from West Virginia, states contiguous to West Virginia (Kentucky, Pennsylvania, Ohio, Maryland and Virginia), individuals who have strong ties to West Virginia, and those students who are introduced to our school through our out-of-state recruitment pipeline and outreach programs.
+Regardless of their state of residency, applicants are considered only if they are U.S. citizens or have permanent resident visas.

+- 3. To conduct applicant presentations at Admissions Committee meetings for discussion and evaluation and make a recommendation to ACCEPT, REJECT, or HOLD. - 4.
+To prioritize acceptable applicants by committee vote and the round of voting.

+2. Procedure

+- a.
 Following inquiry, a packet containing information about the medical school and the American Medical College Application Service (AMCAS) application website is forwarded to the applicant.
 AMCAS is a central application processing service which allows applicants to apply to any participating medical school with only one application and set of transcripts.
-Applications for admissions are accepted by AMCAS from June 1 to November 1 of the year prior to enrollment.
+Applications for admissions are accepted by AMCAS from June 1 to November 1 of the year prior to enrollment. - b.

-- b.
 A supplemental application and a form to aid in the determination of legal residency will be automatically forwarded to persons filing an AMCAS application who are residents of West Virginia or an adjoining state.
-Other applicants with ties to West Virginia or to the School of Medicine should contact the Admissions Office for the supplemental application.
+Other applicants with ties to West Virginia or to the School of Medicine should contact the Admissions Office for the supplemental application. - c.
 There is a nonrefundable supplemental application fee of \$75.00 for West Virginia residents and \$100.00 for nonresidents.
 If the applicant has received a fee waiver from AMCAS, the supplemental application fee to Marshall is also waived.
-Supplemental application materials must be submitted by December 15 of the year prior to enrollment. - c.
-Following receipt of the application from AMCAS, an application folder with deficiencies in the application noted and appropriately communicated to the applicant. - d.
-Appropriate applicants are invited to participate in two individual interviews with members of the Admissions Committee. - e.
-The School of Medicine does not accept application for advanced standing transfer admissions. - f.
+Supplemental application materials must be submitted by December 15 of the year prior to enrollment. - d.
+Following receipt of the application from AMCAS, an application folder with deficiencies in the application noted and appropriately communicated to the applicant. - e.
+Appropriate applicants are invited to participate in two individual interviews with members of the Admissions Committee. - f.
+The School of Medicine does accept application for advanced standing transfer admissions under very limited situations. (http://jcesom.marshall.edu/media/53892/transfer-student-policy.pdf)

 Following presentation of each applicant to the Admissions Committee, the following criteria for selection are reviewed: